 Model Updater: Whenever new Network Forwarding Rules or data plane Self-Change arrive; Model Updater applies them to the Network Model to simulate the downlink process in the real data plane.

-NOTE: The Network Model updating progress is detailed in Clause 5.3.
+NOTE 2: The Network Model updating progress is detailed in clause 5.3.

 Verifier: The Verifier is responsible for detecting and locating network policy conflict as well as feedback the result.